Assam separatist movements: Notable incidents

-In 7 June 2007, Dilip Agarwal, an Indian businessman (grocer) and his son, Rajat Agarwal were kidnapped by four suspected Adivasi National Liberation Army (ANLA).
+On 7 June 2007, Dilip Agarwal, an Indian businessman (grocer) and his son, Rajat Agarwal were kidnapped by four suspected Adivasi National Liberation Army (ANLA).
 In December of the same year, an improvised explosive device planted in a train compartment on its way from Dibrugarh to Delhi, India, blast killing 5 civilians and wounded five more.
 The ANLA claimed the attack to the media asking for more rights and recognition for the community in the state.

 On 23 December 2008, armed militants of the ANLA shot dead the Deputy Manager Gautom Kotoky a senior tea executive in Carramore tea estate (owned by McLeod & Russell Group) along the India-Bhutan border under Harisinga Police Station in Odalguri, Assam.
 In the next day, a bomb blasts on railway tracks between Khatkhati and Bokajan.
 The attack left only material damage, and were attributed to the ANLA.

-In 10 July 2011, an explosion was registered in the Guwahati-Puri Express train.
+On 10 July 2011, an explosion was registered in the Guwahati-Puri Express train.
 Four of the train's coaches were derailed and over 100 people were wounded, and the attack caused an unknown amount of property damage to the tracks and train.
 Authorities said the bomb was placed on the track with wires and other trigger materials, which were found after the bombing.
 The Adivasi People's Army (APA) claimed responsibility for the attack through an email, and the police suspected that National Democratic Front of Bodoland for the bombing.
 Suspected APA militants attacked and wound Zakir Hussain, leader in the Assam Minorities Students' Union (AMSU); he held the position of Kamandanga unit assistant secretary.
 The attack took place in Kokrajhar district, Assam.
 The APA carried out other similar attacks in train tracks.

 In 21 December, the businessman Ratan Saha was kidnapped by members of the Adivasi Cobra Militants of Assam (ACMA) in Kokrajhar, Assam.
 In response, locals violently protested the kidnapping and demanded that Saha be released in one day.
 There were no reports of the outcome of the kidnapping.

 During 2012, all Adivasi militants including those of Adivasi Cobra Force surrendered.
 In December of the same year, armed militants of the ANLA kidnapped Gobin Goswami, the headmaster of Kuwoni Lower Primary School in Golaghat, the motive of the abduction and the outcome of the kidnapping is unknown.

 Suspect members of the ANLA abducted a grocery store owner and his employee in Majuli area, Sonitpur.
 The attackers claimed the kidnapping because they had failed to make ransom payments.

 On 15 May 2019, twelve people were injured after a grenade exploded in front of a shopping mall in Guwahati.
 Days later the United Liberation Front of Assam claimed responsibility for the attack, and the authorities arrested the main suspects.

 In 2020 and 2021, all Bodo, Karbi, Kuki and Dimasa militants surrendered to the government of India.

 In 2022, Gorkha and Tiwa Militants also surrendered.